Professional Mediators of Virginia,

-Mediation is not adversarial; it helps a party to work with the other party to solve problems.
+Mediation is not adversarial; it helps one party to work with the opposite party to solve problems.
 No one is judged right or wrong.
-In mediation an agreement is designed that specifically addresses the problems that are specific to the issues.
+In mediation an agreement is designed to address the specific problems involved.

-The Goal of Mediation is to reach an agreement which will resolve the conflict so that people can move forward with their lives.
+The Goal of Mediation is to reach an agreement which will resolve the conflict so that those involved can move forward with their lives.

 The Consortium for Appropriate Dispute Resolution on Special Education (CADRE)found that:

-Mediation is less expensive than litigation or other forms of conflict resolution; it usually provides much more rapid results than other methodsof conflict resolvution; parties are generally more satisfied with solutions that are mutually agreed upon rather than imposed by a third party; and parties are more likely to follow through and comply with the terms of mediated agreements than those imposed on them by others.
+Mediation is less expensive than litigation or other forms of conflict resolution; it usually provides much more rapid results than other methods of conflict resolution; parties are generally more satisfied with solutions that are mutually agreed ; thus, they are more likely to follow through and comply with the terms of a mediated agreement than with a decision imposed by a third party.